rupl/chrisruppel.com/_posts/travel/2015-12-08-ha-long-bay-vietnam.md

 summary: We kinda got scammed into a tour through Ha Long Bay, but it's a pretty nice place to be tricked into staying all afternoon.
 ---

+<ins class="update" datetime="2016-02-11"><strong>Update 2016-02-11:</strong> after scanning TripAdvisor thoroughly, we found the name of the fake company: "Castaway Island" — so if you see that name on the boat, be prepared!</ins>